Visual Arts (ART)

 ART 411.
 Painting III.
 4 Hours.

 Development of personal expression and communication through individual exploration of the concepts acquired in Painting I and II.
 Research into historical influences on personal style.
-Course Information: Prerequisite: ART 211 and ART 312.
+Course Information: Prerequisites: ART 211 and ART 312.

 ART 412.
 Painting IV.
 4 Hours.

 Continued development of a personal style through exploration and research.
 Acquisition of professional skills.
 Production of a consistent body of work.
 Preparation for independent study.
-Course Information: Prerequisite: ART 411.
+Course Information: Prerequisites: ART 411.

 ART 413.
 Printmaking II.
 4 Hours.